hyperionian/config-management/README.md

-# Configure Config Sync and deploy container apps on GKE
+# Configure Config Sync and using Cloud Build to  deploy container apps on GKE

-The example provided here is to demonstrate how to deploy 2 GKE clusters, enable ACM [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview), and craete Cloud Build trigger feature with [Terraform](https://www.terraform.io/)
+The example provided here is to demonstrate how to deploy 2 GKE clusters, enable ACM [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview) on those GKE clusters, and craete Cloud Build trigger feature with [Terraform](https://www.terraform.io/)

 In addition to that, the example also demonstrates on how to make use of Cloud Build to deploy sample container apps to one of the Clusters.